 Before taking this medication, tell your doctor or pharmacist if you are allergic to alogliptin or pioglitazone; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: bladder cancer, heart problems (such as congestive heart failure, chest pain), ketones in your blood/urine (ketoacidosis), kidney disease, liver problems, fluid in your lungs, a certain eye problem (macular edema), disease of the pancreas (pancreatitis), stones in your gallbladder (gallstones), swelling (edema).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: bladder cancer, heart problems (such as congestive heart failure, chest pain), kidney disease, liver problems, fluid in your lungs, a certain eye problem (macular edema), disease of the pancreas (pancreatitis), stones in your gallbladder (gallstones), swelling (edema).